-Getting the most value of your home can be as easy as changing out your air filters.
-Homeowners that ignore the filters in their heating and air conditioning systems risk higher energy costs, damaging expensive equipment and diminishing indoor air quality and personal health.
+Getting the most value out of your home can be as easy as changing out your air filters.
+Homeowners that ignore the filters in their heating and air conditioning systems risk higher energy costs, damaging expensive equipment, and diminishing indoor air quality and personal health.
+See below to find out what can happen if you don’t change your air filters.

 In our experience when talking to customers, contractors, and other industry experts, here are the five harmful effects of not changing your air filters regularly: